IOIO72/scad-rainbow/README.md

 # The Rainbow Customizer (09 June 2021)
 by ioio72 aka Tamio Patrick Honma

-This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 ## Description

 You can adjust the size, the number of colors, angle and many other properties of the rainbow.